 To make the cake

-- In a large bowl combine the flour, baking soda, sugar, and salt.
+- In a medium bowl combine the all-purpose flour, sugar, baking soda, and salt.
 Mix well.

-Remove from oven.
-Let cake cool, and remove from baking dish.
+- Remove from oven.
+Let cake cool in pan for 10 min, and remove from baking dish.
 Remove parchment paper and let cake cool completely on a rack.
 Leave it out at room temperature without covering it, overnight.

 To make the milk syrup